-NW3: USED FUEL ACCUMULATED IN ITS (INITIAL tU)
+NW3: SPENT FUEL ACCUMULATED IN ITS (INITIAL tU)

 NB: The situation shown is December 31.
-Cumulative values increase every year, due to transference of used fuel from pool.
-In 2018 the Almaraz ITS began operating, loading a used fuel container over the course of the year.
+Cumulative values increase every year, due to transference of spent fuel from pool.
+In 2018 the Almaraz ITS began operating, loading a spent fuel container over the course of the year.